These activities involve the General European OMCL Network only.

 The quality management (QM) programme within the General European OMCL Network started in 1997 with a two-year pilot phase.
 A common approach for developing and implementing Quality Management systems (QMS) in all OMCLs of the Network had been agreed upon.
 This was especially important due to the increasing exchange of results and data (e.g. batch release of biologicals, market surveillance of centrally authorised products) among members.
 Since 1999, work in this area has intensified.
 It was decided to adopt a specific assistance and maintenance programme for QMS and to harmonise the quality management policies of the OMCLs.
 It was further agreed to refer to the ISO/IEC 17025 quality standard.

-Since the beginning of the QM Programme in December 1997, 95 MJAs, 50 MJVs, 2 tutorials and 18 training visits have been carried out in the OMCL Network.
+In 2016, 14 MJAs and 1 MJV were carried out at the OMCL sites and 1 MJA at the EDQM laboratory.
+Since the beginning of the QM Programme in December 1997, 145 MJAs, 51 MJVs and a total of 22 Training Visits/Tutorials have been carried out in the OMCL Network.